BIOLOGY INDEPENDENT RESEARCH

 Instructor permission is required for either BIOL 4910 or 4920; however, students are encouraged to talk with their research mentors to select other courses, such as one or more of the biology major core courses that may be relevant to their planned research project.

 BIOL 4910 and 4920 are graded courses, with students expected to devote 10-12 hours per week in the laboratory.
 Grades in BIOL 4910 are assigned by the research mentor, in consultation with the Biology Department Director of Independent Research.

 Students with more than three semesters of independent research are encouraged to give a presentation of their work at a poster session.
 Poster sessions will be held at the end of the semester, and in spring, as part of the Katz Symposium.
 These poster presentations can take the place of the written semester report.
-The Katz Symposium for spring 2017 will be held on the end of semester reading day, Wednesday, May 3.

 Required Written Assignments for Independent Research